My finances, my projects, my life

 The best way to see whether paying off a mortgage early is financially beneficial for you is to run simulations.

 Let’s think about Marie’s circumstances again.
-Given that interest rates on the market are so low at the moment, it seems like a good idea for Marie to pay off part of her loan rather than invest her money in a savings account.
+When interest rates on the market are low, it seems like a good idea for Marie to pay off part of her loan rather than invest her money in a savings account.

 If Marie has a variable-rate mortgage, she will not be charged an early repayment fee.
 The same is true if she has a fixed-rate mortgage and market interest rates have risen since she took out her loan: no penalty will apply.
 So, early repayment really does seem like a good way for her to invest her money.